wkumari/draft-harkins-owe/README.md

    coordinates, excluding the point at infinity.
 For FFC, elements are checked that they are between one (1) and one (1) less than the prime, p, exclusive (i.e. 1 < element < p-1).
-Invalid received Diffie-Hellman keys MUST result in unsuccessful association and a failure of OWE.
+Invalid received

-Harkins & Kumari        Expires December 8, 2016                [Page 6]
+Harkins & Kumari        Expires December 10, 2016               [Page 6]

 Internet-Draft              Abbreviated Title                  June 2016

+   Diffie-Hellman keys MUST result in unsuccessful association and a failure of OWE.

 4.4.
 OWE Post-Association